MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Introduction

-Our contribution lies primarily in the knowledge distillation stage, where we introduce: (i) extraction of rich joint visual-language representations conditioned on image regions and class labels from a frozen teacher model; (ii) a translation module that maps student features into the teacher’s multimodal space; and (iii) a distillation objective combining local alignment with relational embedding regularization across regions.
-We validate MOCHA on personal object detection datasets, where the goal is to adapt a general detector to user-specific personal classes (\eg, distinguishing a generic \textit{dog} from a particular \textit{user’s dog}).
-MOCHA achieves significant improvements over state-of-the-art methods while retaining minimal inference cost, making it practical for resource-constrained deployments.
+We validate MOCHA on personal object detection datasets, where the goal is to adapt a general detector to user-specific personal classes (\eg, distinguishing a generic \textit{dog} from a particular \textit{user's dog}).
+MOCHA achieves significant improvements over state-of-the-art methods while retaining minimal inference cost, making it practical for resource-constrained deployment.